-While playing with this, I also started using Universal GCode Sender - a free tool on github that interfaces nicely with grbl - and gave me machine control.
+While playing with the GCode, I also started using Universal GCode Sender.
+Universal GCode Sender is a free tool on github that interfaces nicely with grbl, and gave me machine control.
 This was after learning enough gcode to switch between absolute and relative control systems.
 It is likely that before each job, I will need to use the manual controls to reset to 0, and then reset the coords in grbl too.

-So - I now have a machine with the right axes - but does it move the correct lengths?
-I have a nice metallic shop ruler - so time to see if 50 in the Y direction really tallies - or if I have something wrong.
+So I now have a machine with the right axes, but does it move the correct lengths?
+I have a metallic shop ruler, which I can use to check if 50 in the Y direction really tallies, or if I have something wrong.

-I am suspecting that the pulses may need to hold low instead of high, or that pulses/steps per mm may be wrong yet - but I’ll need measurements, to read more of the machine spec from the ebay page (better save that for future reference), and also specs on the motors themselves too.
+I am suspecting that the pulses may need to hold low instead of high, or that pulses/steps per mm may still be wrong, but I’ll need measurements to prove that.
+I also need to read more of the machine spec from the ebay page and save that for future reference.
+I will also check specifications on the stepper motors themselves too.

 $3 to set the steps/mm, and then

-Trying this against the metal ruler - it looks pretty close - so I’ll go with this for now since it is what I got from the vendor.
+Trying this against the metal ruler it looks pretty close, so I’ll go with this for now since these settiings are what I got from the vendor.

 The first is the grbl circle demo I think: Grbl Circle Demo

 Time to finish for today.
-Tomorrow - get some test subjects on the bed - try milling out some examples.
+Tomorrow I’ll get some test subjects on the bed and try milling out some examples.
 I may want sacrificial material under them.
 Hobbycraft or Maplin may be able to provide something to mill from…